 What to Expect

-Thanks to the medical advances in lung cancer, more and more people are surviving it each year.
+Thanks to the medical advances in lung cancer treatment, more and more people are surviving lung cancer each year.
 From the time to you are diagnosed to when you are finished treatment probably felt like a whirlwind with very little time to think about, what happens next?

 Some commons concerns are “How often will I have to go to the doctor?”, “How do I know if my cancer has come back?”, “How do I deal with my new life?”, and “What can I expect?”